 Please encourage your students to submit their best, publishable work to Incite, Longwood’s undergraduate journal of research and scholarship.
 The journal is now open to submissions from across the university community.
-Please share this call for submissions and the submission guidelines with your students.

 Submissions should be refined, polished versions of work done in classes or as independent projects conducted with faculty, and must be approved by the faculty mentor before submission.

 Students should submit their original research-based written work (including research projects or papers produced for a class or as a senior or junior thesis, a capstone class, or independent research) formatted in accordance with the Incite stylesheets, including any tables, diagrams, or photos in correct size and format.

 During the Spring Student Showcase awards ceremony, awards will be presented for the top submissions in four categories—Humanities, Natural Sciences and Mathematics, Social Sciences, Visual and Performing Arts—and will each receive a $500 award.
 Students who have graduated are not eligible for these awards.